Aliens (film): Sets and technology

 The marines' smart guns weighed 65 to 70 lb, and were constructed from German MG 42 machine guns attached to a steadicam and augmented with motorcycle parts.
 Since getting in and out of the smart-gun rig was difficult, the actors kept them on when not filming.
 The pulse rifle was made from a Thompson submachine gun and a Franchi SPAS-12 pump-action shotgun in a futuristic shell.
 Weaver was opposed to weapons in general, but Cameron explained weapons were secondary to the core narrative of Ripley bonding with and protecting Newt.
 Weaver found using the weapons strange and difficult, due to their weight and her concern about pulling the wrong trigger.
 Automated sentry guns were also constructed for Aliens, although they do not appear in the theatrical cut.
 Real machine guns were positioned atop remote-controlled hydraulic tripods that allowed them to pivot horizontally or vertically.
-The guns were capable of firing up to 600 wooden-blank rounds per minute that would be shattered into small splinters by baffles in the muzzle and incinerated by the heat generated in the barrel.
+The guns were capable of firing up to 600 wooden-blank rounds per minute that were shattered into small splinters by baffles in the muzzle and incinerated by the heat generated in the barrel.

 A cast was made of Henn's upper body and her stunt double's legs to construct a lightweight dummy for Weaver to hold when carrying a gun; Henn's weight plus a gun would have been too heavy.
 Goldstein had never handled a gun, and held her weapon incorrectly in closeups, so Hurd stood in for her.
 The flamethrowers were functional.
 The art department had covered the sets in an unspecified substance to artificially age them; the flamethrowers vaporized it, causing fire and heavy smoke.
 Goldstein struggled to breathe and, since improvisation was encouraged, Paxton thought she was acting until he also became breathless.

 The nuclear explosion of the colony in the finale was created by shining a light bulb through cotton.
 Reebok designer Taun Le was commissioned to design custom sneakers for Weaver to wear in the film.
-The only mandate was that the sneakers be laceless so that one could easily slide off Weaver's foot during the finale.
+The only mandate was that they be laceless so one could easily slide off of Weaver's foot during the finale.